aymeric-spiga/mcd_python/README.md

 --- instructions

+* get MCD sources and data somewhere
+* (if needed) compile netCDF in netcdf/
+* adapt the header of fmcd_compile.sh in cgi-bin/modules
-compile MCD with fmcd_compile.sh in cgi-bin/modules
+* compile MCD with fmcd_compile.sh in cgi-bin/modules
+* start a server (where index.html is) with one of the script in minimal_cgi_python
+* visit localhost:8080 with local browser